 The Mentor Advantage Program is open to all Federation University Higher Ed students; on campus, online, international and domestic students completing undergrad or post grad studies as well as those who graduated within the last two years.
 Unfortunately students studying with or recently graduated from a partner provider institution are ineligible to apply.

-If your application is accepted, you'll undertake a short online Moodle course to familiarise yourself with the program.
-We anticipate this course will take no more than an hour to complete.
+Before being accepted into the program you'll undertake short online Moodle training to familiarise yourself with the program.
+We anticipate the training will take no more than an hour to complete.

 Being a mentee